aiken-lang/merkle-patricia-forestry/off-chain/README.md

 > [!TIP]
 >
 > To retrieve the entire trie, use `Number.MAX_SAFE_INTEGER`.
-But be careful for large tries may not fit in memory!
+But be careful, for large tries may not fit in memory!

 #### `trie.save(): Promise<(Trie)>`

-To replace children by references again, simply use `trie.save()`.
+To replace children with references again, use `trie.save()`.

 ```js
 await trie.save();